All Episodes

 Well, we can multiply that effect by moving faster and having a goal of energy independence and as quickly a timetable as possible.

-That is gonna transform the lives of millions of American families.
+That is going to transform the lives of millions of American families.

 You know what?

-Why shouldn't They have a nice house in a nice neighborhood, a safe neighborhood, drive a decent car or truck, and put money away for retirement so they can have a maybe buy a place down in the villages or wherever they want to live.
+Why shouldn't they have a nice house in a nice neighborhood, a safe neighborhood, drive a decent car or a truck, and put money away for retirement so they can have a, maybe buy a place down in the villages or wherever they want to live?

 And they can play some golf, go fishing, do whatever they want to do after they work their 40 years in life, 50 years in life.

-You know, why can't they have a decent, you know, vacation once a year?
+You know, why can't they have a decent vacation once a year, go out to dinner every two weeks?

-That's another myth that drives me absolutely none.
+That's another myth that drives me absolutely nuts.

 Americans won't do these jobs.